Yoshinori-Asada/LightWeight-yolov7/README.md

-# Lightweight-yolov7
+# LightWeight-yolov7

 ### Features
-- Small object detection layer is added
+- Small object detection layer is added.
-- The original CBS module including ELAN module is replaced with the Ghost convolution
+- The original CBS module including ELAN module is replaced with the Ghost convolution.
-- The CBAM attention module is added after the last GhostCBS module
+- The CBAM attention module is added after the last GhostCBS module.

 ### References
  - https://github.com/WongKinYiu/yolov7
+   Please visit the URL to download the weights.

 ### Steps to run Code
 - Clone the repository.